nikolas-haug/bamazon/README.md

-### bamazon marketplace
+## bamazon marketplace

-This is a command line application that replicates and Amazon-like storefront for the user.
+This is a command line application that replicates an Amazon-like storefront for the user.

 The products and their respective prices, quantities, IDs, and department locations are all stored in a MySQL database.